ihelpiimi/blog/_posts/2022-09-18-i-Help's-Online-Transition.markdown

 ~ A Famous Tibetan Proverb

 Before volunteering for i-Help, I hadn't given it much thought.
-I heard about its operations as soon as I entered IIM Indore.
-Still, I didn't get a grasp of its impact on the environment.

 I volunteered for it because many others in my batch had already signed up for it.
-I had never given thought that it would be such a memorable experience.
+Never would I have imagined it to be such a memorable experience.

-Regrettably, because of the pandemic caused by COVID-19, the only option available was to take classes online.
-As a result, the online mode's overall teaching experience was negatively impacted by the online mode.
-We had to teach the kids on a different platform and ensure they were not lagging in comprehending the concepts.
+Regrettably, because of the pandemic caused by COVID-19, the only option available to the volunteers was to take online classes.
+As a result, the overall teaching experience was negatively impacted.
+We, the volunteers, had to find different ways to teach in order to ensure that the students were able to comprehend the concepts.

-I was thinking about the operations going online.
-Still, at the same time, the question encircling my mind was the feasibility of gadgets and tech for underprivileged students.
+Still, at the same time, the question encircling my mind was the feasibility of gadgets and technology for underprivileged students.
 Students from specific backgrounds could not afford the facilities all over the country.
 The same applied here too.
 There were a few obstacles, such as poor internet connectivity, among other things.

-But then the i-Help team helped us solve the same—the team connected to the parents of the students.
-We assumed at least one household would have a smartphone and decent connectivity.
-That worked in 80% of the chances concerning our students.
+The i-Help team helped us resolve this issue by connecting with the students' parents.
+The team checked if each student's household had at least one smartphone and decent internet connectivity.
+This worked in 80% of the cases.

-We connected through Zoom calls, or WhatsApp Video calls to teach the students alongside showing them the screen (our blackboard substitute).
-In the worst case, we would record our classes and send them to the student to use once the internet connectivity stabilized.
+The i-Help team came with the idea to connect through Zoom calls, or WhatsApp Video calls to teach the students alongside showing them the screen (our blackboard substitute).
+Whenever the students faced connectivity issues, we would record the lectures and send it to them to use once the internet connectivity is stabilized.

-Despite all these sudden changes in teaching, the student did her absolute best to comprehend the material presented in the online class and turned in her assignments on time.
-This inspired me to perform to the best of my abilities.
+Despite the sudden change in the mode of teaching, the student did her absolute best to comprehend the concepts taught and turned in her assignments on time.
+This motivated me to do my level best.

 Despite the numerous challenges presented by the transition to the online medium, the i-Help team exerted tremendous effort to ensure that the process continued as usual.
 As a result, I deeply admire their dedication to this endeavor.

-I felt a sense of accomplishment for being a part of and contributing positively to i-Help.
-When I did something that had the potential to make a significant impact on the life of another person, I felt such overwhelming joy.
+Being a part of i-Help, I felt a sense of accomplishment and pride.
+Doing something which might potentially make a big difference in someone's life gave me overwhelming joy.
+A famous Tibetan proverb rightly says, 'A child without education is like a bird without wings'.
+I am thankful to i-Help for giving me this opportunity and giving these children, their wings.